BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 [MultiQC](https://multiqc.info/).
 Furthermore samples are checked for genome coverage and how many of the provided signature mutation sites are covered.
 Based on this every samples gets a quality score.
-Samples with genome coverage below 90% are reported as discarded samples, as they are not included in time series analysises and summaries.
+Samples with genome coverage below a user defined percentage threshold (default: 90%) are reported as discarded samples, as they are not included in time series analysises and summaries.

 Calling the variants and inferring single nucleotide polymorphisms (SNVs) on the **aligned reads** is done with [LoFreq](https://csb5.github.io/lofreq/).